DFINITY-Education/governance/module-2.md

 * When a neuron is created, you must transfer `lockedTokens` from the caller to the `NeuronLedger`.
 You will need to use the `transferFrom` method to conduct this transfer and the `me()` helper method to access the Principal id of the `NeuronLedger`.
 * Create the new neuron by calling the `newNeuron` helper, using `null` for the `following` field.
 Make sure you place the correct elements into `ownersToNeuronIds` and `neuronIdsToNeurons` to store the result of this neuron creation, using `neuronCount` as the `NeuronId`.
 * Finally, ensure that you increment the `neuronCount` variable by 1 and the `totalLocked` by the number of tokens you just locked.

+**`dissolveNeuron()`** allows the method caller to dissolve their neuron if the `dissolveDelay` has elapsed

+* You must first check that the `msg.caller` has a neuron.
+Additionally, the neuron's `dissolveDelay` must have elapsed for the neuron to be dissolved.
+You can check this condition by comparing the `dissolveDelay` and `startingTime` attributes to the current `Time.now()` at which this method way called.
+  * If either of these conditions don't hold, `assert(false)` to indicate an error.
+* Once a neuron is dissolved, you must transfer the locked tokens plus the locking reward back to the user.
+  * Remember that you are transferring tokens from the current canister (`NeuronLedger`) to the caller's canister, which can be accomplished with the token's `.transfer()` function.
+    * Note that the `transfer()` function returns a boolean indicating if the transfer was a success.
+If the transfer fails, you should return `assert(false)` to indicate an error.
+  * The `calculateReward(neuron)` function is used to calculate the reward for holding a neuron, based on the elapsed `dissolveDelay`.
+For now, this reward is set to 0, but you can modify this function to create rewards as you see fit.
+*  Dissolved neurons should be deleted from both `ownersToNeuronIds` and `neuronIdsToNeurons`, and `totalLocked` should be decreased by the number of `lockedTokens` in the neuron.

 ### Deploying